JonathanGarson/economic-project-template/README.md

 # economic-project-template
 This a template for economics research project based on [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) package and [Audrey Feldroy & al](https://github.com/audreyfeldroy/cookiecutter-pypackage/tree/master) work.

-It is a free to use template, you will just have to download the license you chose.
+If the structure does not correspond to your needs do not hesitate to propose updates, this is a collaborative project which objective is to ease replication and provide a common structure to economics researches.

 The code is oriented toward python replication but it works for R, Stata and any economic projects.
 To use it you just need to do the following command line :